 Playing World 1-1 as often as I did I never really observed that I was being taught.
 I was too busy having fun.
 Tamburro sums up to me perfectly how something as simple as a few visual structures were enough for me to learn that the only way to grow, to discover, and to progress was to simply keep moving.
 Super Mario Bros was a game about movement and in this way Shigeru Miyamoto and Takashi Tezuka managed to create a new world full of energy and, most importantly for this essay, secrets.

 Sure enough after passing the last two goomba’s and standing on top of the fourth green warp pipe I hit down on the “D-pad.”
-I entered a room filled with 19 coins and a blue pipe ready to take me back to the surface.
+I entered a room filled with 19 coins and a green pipe ready to take me back to the surface.
 Once back up I faced two more goombas and then, that’s it.

 The level was over.